hikarimusic/hikarimusic.github.io/_pages/about.md

   - /about.html
 ---

-I am 董宇光, a medical student studying at National Taiwan University.
-As an amateur researcher, I enjoy writing papers.
-As an amateur engineer, I enjoy developing software.
-As an amateur composer, I enjoy creating music.
-As a professional student, I enjoy learning medicine, physics, and algorithms.
-If you have any hobbies in common, I would be happy to have some discussions with you.

-* 2020: National Taiwan University School of Medicine
-* 2019: International Physics Olympiad Silver Medal
+Welcome to HikariMusic Site, I am [董宇光]({% link _pages/cv.md %}) from Taiwan.

+* As an amateur researcher, I write papers under the name [Uko To](https://www.researchgate.net/profile/Yeu-Guang-Tung)
+* As an amateur composer, I create music under the name [HIKARINO](https://eggs.mu/artist/HikariMusic)
+* As an amateur engineer, I develop software under the name [HikariMusic](https://github.com/hikarimusic)
+* As a medicine enthusiast, 🍊⭐
+* As a physics enthusiast, I won a silver medal in [IPHO](https://ipho-unofficial.org/countries/TWN/individual#:~:text=Yeu-Guang%20Tung)
+* As an algorithm enthusiast, 🍊⭐

 ## News